-The red and green bars represent a typical year (representing an 80 out of 100 outcome).
-In a good year, you might see a return somewhere in the green bar range, at or above, the white triangle.
-In a bad year, your losses would likely be somewhere in the red bar.
+The red and grey bars represent a typical year (representing an 80 out of 100 outcome).
+In a good year, clients might see a return above the red bar range.
+In a bad year, losses would be likely to be below, in the grey range.
 In a very bad year, such as a repeat of the credit crisis, the loss could be significant.